 However, our standing before God is based solely upon the blood of Jesus and the finished work of the cross, not because we are used in the gifts of the Spirit for His ministry.
 The Holy Spirit uses whoever will cooperate with Him in the manifestation of the gifts regardless of that believer’s maturity, personal consecration, or godly conduct in the daily affairs of life.

-Thinking we are something special because the Holy Spirit uses us in the gifts is a manifestation of the “born-on-3rd-base-and-thinking-we-hit-a-triple syndrome” and we become subject to strong delusion through this type of spiritual pride, with Satan drawing us into vicious traps which can destroy our ministries, our families, and in extreme cases, our very lives.
+Thinking we are something special because the Holy Spirit uses us in the gifts is a manifestation of the “born-on-3rd-base-and-thinking-we-hit-a-triple” syndrome.
+This type of spiritual pride subjects us to strong delusion, enabling Satan to draw us into vicious traps which can destroy our ministries, our families, and in extreme cases, our very lives.

 Also, there is a great tendency for people to assume that because they or others are used in the gifts of the Spirit, that they are also “walking in the Spirit” or being “led by the Spirit.”
 These two terms refer to our day-by-day submission to Jesus’ lordship over our lives, not our being used of the Holy Spirit to supernaturally bless one or more people at a gathering of believers through the gifts.
-Being led by the Spirit and walking by the Spirit are behaviors that all believers, charismatic or non-charismatic, should be doing because that’s what Christians are supposed to do.
+All Christ-followers, charismatic or non, should be led by and walk in the Spirit because that’s what we’re supposed to be doing.

 Let me be perfectly clear in conclusion on this topic: Just because you are used in the gifts of the Spirit does not mean you are one iota more holy or spiritual than the person next to you who isn’t!